Best Chana Masala Recipe Ever – Vegan Chickpeas Curry Recipe – Perfect Side Dish For Chapathi, Poori, Dosa Or Rice – Chole Masala Recipe For Batura

 Preparing the chickpeas

-- Wash the chickpeas and soak in water in a large vessel (chickpeas will double in size with soaking) for about 6 to 8 hours or overnight for best results.
+- Wash the chickpeas and soak in water in a large vessel (chickpeas will double in size with soaking) for about 8 to 10 hours or overnight for best results.
 If you are using canned chickpeas, you can skip this step.
-See my detailed post on soaking chickpeas for cooking here.

 - After soaking, you can drain the water and lightly rinse the chickpeas again.

-- Transfer the chickpeas to the pressure cooker and add enough salt and water, close the lid and cook in medium heat for about 12 to 14 minutes or about 3 to 4 whistles.
+- Transfer the soaked chickpeas to the pressure cooker and add enough salt and water, close the lid and cook in medium heat for about 12 to 14 minutes or about 3 to 4 whistles.
 Make sure to use the safety valve and follow the directions in the manual as this is important for your safety while using pressure cooker.
-See my detailed post on how to cook dried chickpeas using a pressure cooker here.

 - After 12 t 14 minutes of cooking, switch off the stove and wait for the pressure cooker to cool down.